MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 2. Double-click **ServerSetup.exe** to start the wizard.
 3. In Configure installation, choose components to install:

+    + Core components are listed for visiblity, but are not configurable.
+These components are required.
-    + **R Server (Standalone)**.
-This option is selected by default. *If you clear a checkbox for R Server on a computer that has a previous release, Setup uninstalls your existing R Server instance.*
+    + **R** adds the R libraries. *If you clear the checkbox for R on a computer that has an existing R Server installation, Setup uninstalls your existing R Server instance.*
+    + **Python** adds the Python libraries.
     + [**Pre-trained Models**](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection.
 You can install the models with R or Python, but not as a standalone component.
-    + **Python** adds the Python libraries.
-    + Other components are listed for visiblity, but are not configurable.
-These components are required.

-4. Accept the SQL Server license agreement for Machine Learning Server, as well as the license agreements for Microsoft R Open, Anaconda, and Python.
+4. Accept the SQL Server license agreement for Machine Learning Server, as well as the license agreements for Microsoft R Open and Anaconda.
-5. Optionally, change the home directory for Machine Learning Server.
-6. At the end of the wizard, click **Install** to run setup.
+5. At the end of the wizard, click **Install** to run setup.

 > [!NOTE]
 > By default, telemetry data is collected during your usage of Machine Learning Server.
 To turn this feature on or off, see [Opting out of data collection](../resources-opting-out.md).

 ### 3. Check log files

-Post-installation, you can check the log files located in the system temp directory.
+If there were errors during Setup, check the log files located in the system temp directory.
 An easy way to get there is typing `%temp%` as a Run command or search operation in Windows.
 If you installed all components, your log file list looks similar to this screenshot:

   ![Machine Learning Server setup log files](./media/mlserver-setup-log-files.png)